 We hope that most problems can be sorted out easily and quickly, often at the time they arise with the person concerned.
 If your problems cannot be resolved in this way and you wish to make a formal complaint you should do so, preferably in writing, as soon as possible after the event, ideally within a matter of days or at most a couple of weeks because this will enable us to establish what happened more easily.
 In any event, this should be: Within 12 months of the incident or Within 12 months of you discovering that there is a problem, giving as much detail as you can.
-Who to contact Ideally complaints should be addressed to the Clinical Manager Mrs Sheila Harvey at the surgery address.
+Who to contact Ideally complaints should be addressed to the Quality and Complaints Manager, Mrs Sadie Blanchard, at the surgery address.
 You can email your concerns to the practice and you can also ask for her to telephone you at a mutually convenient time to discuss your complaint.
-However if you prefer not to raise the matter directly with the practice you can complain via NHS England.
-The NHS Commissioning Board (NHS England) offers free advice and information on all aspects of health care including help in making a complaint.
-If you require help, please contact; NHS England P O Box 16738 Redditch B97 9PT Tel 0300 311 2233 Email england.contactus@nhs.net Help with Making Your Complaint You may use the Independent Complaints Advocacy Service (ICAS) available via the SEAP service (support, empower, advocate, promote) to assist you with your complaint.
-Tel 0330 440 9002 Email info@seap.org.uk SEAP provides information and support, assists with writing letters of complaint and can provide someone to act as an advocate for you at meetings or hearings.
-What we shall do We shall acknowledge your complaint within three working days and propose a timeframe within which we should be able to investigate your complaint in full.
-We shall then be in a position to offer an explanation or arrange a meeting with those involved.
-When we investigate your complaint, we shall aim to: Find out what happened and what went wrong Make it possible for you to discuss the problem with those concerned as necessary Make sure you receive an apology where this is appropriate Identify what we can do to make sure the problem does not reoccur.
+However if you prefer not to raise the matter directly with the practice you can complain via these routes: Patient Advice and Liaison Service (PALS) Tel 0300 123 2103 or 0300 013 4762 Email at BSWCCG.feedback@nhs.net NHS England The NHS Commissioning Board (NHS England) offers free advice and information on all aspects of health care including help in making a complaint.
+If you require help, please contact; NHS England, P O Box 16738, Redditch, B97 9PT Tel 0300 311 2233 Email england.contactus@nhs.net Help with Making Your Complaint You may use the Independent Complaints Advocacy Service-The Advocacy People (formerly SEAP) to assist you with your complaint.
+Tel 0330 440 9000 Email info@theadvocacypeople.org.uk www.theadvocacypeople.org.uk Text 80800 starting message with PEOPLE Post: PO Box 375 Hastings, East Sussex, TN34 9HU The Advocacy People provide information and support, assist with writing letters of complaint and can provide someone to act as an advocate for you at meetings or hearings.
+What we shall do We shall acknowledge your complaint within three working days of receipt by the Practice and propose a timeframe within which we should be able to investigate your complaint in full.
+We need to be able to discuss your concerns with the team involved in your care.
+We shall then be in a position to offer an explanation or arrange a meeting.
+When we investigate your complaint, we shall aim to: Find out what happened and what went wrong.
+Make it possible for you to discuss the problem with those concerned as necessary.
+Make sure you receive an apology where this is appropriate.
+Identify what we can do to make sure the problem does not reoccur.
 Complaining on behalf of someone else We keep to strict rules of medical and personal confidentiality.
 If you wish to make a complaint and are not the patient involved, we require written consent of the patient to confirm that they are unhappy with their treatment and that we can deal with someone else about it.
 Where the patient is incapable of providing consent due to illness or accident it may still be possible to deal with the complaint.
 Please provide the precise details of the circumstances which prevent this in your covering letter.
 Please note we are unable to discuss any issue relating to someone else without their express permission, which must be in writing, unless the circumstances above apply.